Tasks#

 • The task is of type “SRI GC Analysis”

-• The task requires a device of type “sri_gas_chromatograph”.
-EOS will enforce this requirement.
+• The task requires a device named gc of type sri_gas_chromatograph, accessible in the implementation via devices["gc"].

-• The task takes an input integer parameter analysis_time in seconds.
-It has a default value of 480, making this an optional parameter.
+• The task takes an int parameter analysis_time in seconds, with a default of 480 (optional).

 • The task outputs two dictionaries: known_substances and unknown_substances.